 They say the bond between a dog and its owner is immeasurable.
-My life long experience as a dog owner has proven this to be true over and over.
+My life- long experience as a dog owner has proven this to be true over and over.
 If you’re lucky, you may be fortunate enough to experience a relationship with a four-legged friend that surpasses your wildest expectations.
 Here, I’ll share such an experience.

 About two years ago, six-year-old Safire and I were united by Nor-Cal Weimaraner Rescue.
 When we first met, she was a bit apprehensive about this new guy, so our bonding was slow to start.
 She was very careful not to open her heart too quickly as she adjusted to her new home, not wanting it to be hurt again.

-Over the next year our bond grew exponentially with every run.
-This became our thing, trail running, she became the happiest and most loving dog with this bond between us.
-At her peak, she would effortlessly traverse eighteen mile runs as we’d explore new trails together.
+Over the next year, our bond grew exponentially with every run.
+This became our thing, trail running; she was the happiest and most loving dog with this bond between us.
+At her peak, she would effortlessly traverse 18 mile runs as we explored new trails together.

-The most incredible part that Safire has self-taught, came next.
-One visual effect of my symptoms is my eyes twitch when my blood pressure crashes down.
-To my surprise and joy, each time she sees this in my eyes, she immediately turns and presses her body against my leg firmly.
-She braces me up and allows me to use her back for stability to stand or gently let myself to the ground safely.
-No formal training, no training for this by me, just Safire and our bond.
+The most incredible part, which Safire had self-taught, came next.
+One of my symptoms is that my eyes twitch when my blood pressure crashes.
+To my surprise and joy, each time she sees this, she immediately turns and presses her body firmly against my leg.
+She braces me up and allows me to use her back for stability to stand or to safely and gently lower myself to the ground.
+No formal training, no training by me, just Safire and our bond.

 Justifiably, we all find remarkable traits in our four-legged loved ones, but this is something I consider to be on another level.
 I rescued “Saffie” to take care of her and now, she is rescuing me in my time of need.
 I still venture out for short walks with the confidence of having my hero at my side: Safire!